stkent/JCenter/README.md

 	}
 	```

-2. Apply the license plugin (no additional configuration needed):
+2. Add a license file named `HEADER_LICENSE.txt` to your project directory, then apply the license plugin (no additional configuration needed):

 	```groovy
 	plugins {